IHZAQ/SkinStealerDiscordBot33/TOS.md

 7. These terms and conditions may be updated at any time without notice.
 Your continued use of the bot after any such changes constitutes your acceptance of the new terms and conditions.

+8. Please refrain from altering the legal developer name in this repository to avoid potential copyright issues.

 Please refrain from using the bot if you do not agree to this terms of condition